mar10/wunderbaum/docs/tutorial/tutorial_initialize.md

 ### Compact Formats

-Load time of data is an important aspect of the user experience.
-We can reduce the size of the JSON data by eliminating redundancy.
+Load time of data is an important aspect of the user experience. <br>

-This example can be optimized:
+We can reduce the size of the JSON data by eliminating redundancy:

+- Remove whitespace from the JSON (the listings in this chapter are formatted for readability).
+- Don't pass default values, e.g. `expanded: false` is not required.
+- Use `node.type` declarations, to extract shared properties (see above).

 ```js
 {